open-contracting/standard-development-handbook/docs/systems/services.md

 ## Google

+### Admin

+There should be a minimum of [Super Admin](https://admin.google.com/open-contracting.org/AdminHome?hl=en#DomainSettings/notab=1&role=9170516996784129&subtab=roles) users from OCP, and no other assigned admins.

 ### Analytics

 There should be at most two [users](https://analytics.google.com/analytics/web/#/a35677147w162037252p163071392/admin/suiteusermanagement/account) with all permissions from OCP.
 There should be at most two users with the Read & Analyze permissions from each other organization.

 ### Cloud Platform

-[IAM](https://console.cloud.google.com/iam-admin/iam?organizationId=1015889055088&project=ocds-172716) should only include Google-managed service accounts, `ods-crm-redmine-backup` and `data@open-contracting.org`.
+For the `ocds` project, [IAM](https://console.cloud.google.com/iam-admin/iam?organizationId=1015889055088&project=ocds-172716) should only include Google-managed service accounts and `ods-crm-redmine-backup`.
 [Service accounts](https://console.cloud.google.com/iam-admin/serviceaccounts?organizationId=1015889055088&project=ocds-172716) should only include default service accounts and `ods-crm-redmine-backup`.
-There should be only one project ([`ocds`](https://console.cloud.google.com/home/dashboard?folder=&project=ocds-172716)), and it should only use two storage buckets (`crm-open-contracting-org-daily-backups` and `crm-open-contracting-org-weekly-backups`).
+It should only use two storage buckets (`crm-open-contracting-org-daily-backups` and `crm-open-contracting-org-weekly-backups`).

+The other projects are `library` (two storage buckets), `glossary` (no resources) and `standard-maintenance-scripts` (no resources).

 ### Groups